 Signs of selenium deficiency include white muscle disease, reproductive failure, increased incidence of retained placenta in cows, increased calf mortality and reduced calf weaning weights and immune suppression.

 Sodium selenite is the most common form of selenium supplementation, although several organic forms of selenium have recently been developed.

 Finally, unlike many other trace minerals, the range between dietary toxicity and deficiency is quite narrow with selenium.
-If you’re mixing your own selenium, it can become toxic to cattle at only 10x the recommended amount.
+If you’re mixing your selenium, it can become toxic to cattle at only 10x the recommended amount.
 Additionally, selenium levels in forage can range from severely deficient to severely toxic, so know what is common in your area.
 Selenium can often be deficient in newborn calves and the inorganic forms do not cross over in the milk.
-So, if you’re considering an organic form of Selenium just prior to and into early lactation may be warranted.
+So, if you’re considering an organic form of Selenium just prior to and into early lactation, it may be warranted.